ada-abdul-sumair/todo-application/README.md

 - All pipeline checks need to pass
 - Branch needs to be up to date
-- At least one reviewer has to approve the pull request
+- At least one reviewer has to approve the pull request Integration tests were written and can be viewed in the `mainpage.test.js` file, and are run as part of the pipeline checks

 If these rules have not been met then the code cannot be merged in, as shown below:
 ![Merge Block](./public/snapshots/merge-block.png)